 Round up your little buckaroos for a ranching adventure!
 The Junior Rough Riders is the official youth organization of the NRHC for kids age 10 and under, sponsored by the Ranching Heritage Association.
 Membership Benefits Include: Personalized membership card Fun membership packet Invitations to Junior Rough Riders Corrals each year, including special programming for kids [...]

 Texas History Day, part of the National History Day program, is a yearlong education program that culminates in an annual state-level history fair for students in grades six through twelve.
 It provides an opportunity for students to develop their knowledge of history and their critical thinking, analytical reading and writing, presentation, media design and public performance skills through creative and original papers, performances, documentaries, websites or exhibits.

-Classes start on July 15 and end on July 19.
-Students will choose from a variety of 12 fun heritage education classes where they can learn about quilting, cowboy life, pioneer living, western art and the legends of the West.
-The purpose of the summer youth program is to preserve the history of ranching by [...]
+Classes start on July 14 and end on July 18.
+This year we have partnered with the International Cultural Center’s K-12 Global Education department, which has expanded the number of classes offered!
+Students will choose from a variety of fun cultural and heritage education classes where they can learn cowboy life, folklore, pioneer living, American Indian tribes, western [...]